Speed can make or break your WordPress site. Just one extra second of load time can cost you thousands of visitors.

 4. Uncheck the first two boxes in the Discussion Settings.

 Toggle Your Websites’ Blog Feed From Entire Posts To Snippets

-No matter how incredible your site’s content is, avoid the mistake of displaying entire posts on the blog feed web page.
+No matter how incredible your content audit is, avoid the mistake of displaying entire posts on the blog feed web page.
 Not only does it create a user experience nightmare, but it can also wreck your page load time.

 Switching to snippets gives you an instant aesthetic and performance boost.
 Here’s how:

 1. Go to your WordPress Dashboard.

 2. Click on “Settings” on the left-hand nav-menu.

 4. Look for “For each post in a feed, include” and toggle it from “full text” to “excerpt.”

 Feature-rich themes offer flashiness in exchange for your server resources.
 In this area, less is more is a pretty fitting idiom.
 You want to use a lightweight theme built for speed.

 Both are free, open-source themes with hundreds of free and premium templates optimized for desktop and mobile users.
 You can easily find a look that fits your WordPress website theme between the two.